 Apple has used has used PowerVR cores licensed from Imagination in its A-series application processors and its IP more generally for many years.
 Imagination GPUs have formed the basis of GPUs in Apple's phones, tablets, iPods, TVs and watches.
 Apple helped bail out Imagination in the past and became a minority shareholder in the company as a result.

-However, during the last crisis in 2016, which saw the departure of Imagination CEO Sir Hossein Yassaie, Apple said that although it had held talks with Imagination it did not plan to make an offer for the company (see
+However, during the last crisis in 2016, which saw the departure of Imagination CEO Sir Hossein Yassaie, Apple said that although it had held talks with Imagination it did not plan to make an offer for the company (see Apple has no plans to buy Imagination ).

 Apple could have gone for the option of designing its own custom GPUs under an architectural license from Imagination.
 This is a route it has gone down with ARM on the main processor cores.
-However, Apple appears determined to cut itself free from the trouble graphics chip company.
+However, Apple appears determined to cut itself free from the troubled graphics chip company.

 In its statement Imagination said it believes it would be extremely challenging to design a new GPU architecture from basics without infringing Imagination intellectual property rights and does not accept Apple’s assertions.